Karl-Heinrich Riewe

+Karl-Heinrich Riewe (26 June 1907—1977) was a German nuclear physicist and a member of the German Physical Society.

-Karl-Heinrich Riewe was a German physicist.
-After World War II, he was sent to Russia to work on the Soviet atomic bomb project.
-After going on strike at a defense related facility in 1948, he was accused of sabotage.
+Riewe was one of many German nuclear physicists in the former Soviet program of nuclear weapons.
+After the World War II, Riewe was taken in the custody by the Soviet Union, and held in Russia to work on their nuclear weapons but went onto a strike at a defense facility in 1948 where he was accused of sabotage.
 He was sentenced to 25 years in the GULAG and disappeared.

 Career

 In Germany

+Karl-Heinrich Riewe was born in Frankfurt, Hesse, Germany, on June 26, 1907, into a German Jewish family.
+In spite of being born into a Jewish faith, he was a devoted Protestant Christian, as stated in his university job application submitted for the teaching position at the Wesleyan University in Connecticut, United States in 1937.
+In 1928, he entered in the Technische Hochschule in Charlottenburg (now Technische Universität Berlin) to study mechanical engineering but eventually received his doctorate in physics from the Humboldt University of Berlin in 1936–37. his thesis contained fundamental research on electrical conductivity at high frequency.

+He struggled to find employment in Germany and submitted an application for a teaching position in the Wesleyan University in the United States.
+However, he decided against moving to the United States after accepting a technical position at the Auergesellschaft.

 In June 1941, Riewe co-authored a paper electron optics and plasma physics with the nuclear physicist Fritz Houtermans.
-At this time, Houtermans is known to have been at the Forschungslaboratoriums für Elektronenphysik (Research Laboratory for Electron Physics), a private laboratory of Manfred von Ardenne, in Berlin-Lichterfelde.
+At this time, Houtermans was known to have been at the Forschungslaboratoriums für Elektronenphysik (Research Laboratory for Electron Physics), a private laboratory of Manfred von Ardenne, in Berlin-Lichterfelde.
 The paper cites the two as being at a facility in Berlin; other papers by Riewe, three years earlier (see below), cited him as being at a facility in the community of Berlin-Wilmersdorf, which is in the vicinity of Berlin-Lichterfelde.

 In Russia

-Near the close of World War II, the Soviet Union sent special search teams into Germany to locate and deport German nuclear scientists or any others who could be of use to the Soviet atomic bomb project.
-The Russian Alsos teams were headed by NKVD Colonel General A. P. Zavenyagin and staffed with numerous scientists, from their only nuclear laboratory, attired in NKVD officer's uniforms.
-The main search team, headed by Colonel General Zavenyagin, arrived in Berlin on 3 May, the day after Russia announced the fall of Berlin to their military forces; it included Colonel General V. A. Makhnjov, and nuclear physicists Yulij Borisovich Khariton, Isaak Konstantinovich Kikoin, and Lev Andreevich Artsimovich.
-Targets on the top of their list were the physics facilities in Berlin and its environs.
+Near the close of the World War II, the Soviet Union sent special search teams into Germany to locate and acquired the German nuclear scientists or any others who could be of use to the Soviet program of nuclear weapons.
+The Russian Alsos mission was headed by the Soviet agency, the NKVD, under Avraami Zavenyagin and staffed with numerous scientists, from their only nuclear laboratory, attired in NKVD officer's uniforms.
+The main search team, headed by Zavenyagin, arrived in Berlin on 3 May, the day after Russia announced the fall of Berlin to their military forces; it included Major General of Engineering Vasily Makhnyov, and Russian physicists Yulij Khariton, Isaak Kikoin, and Lev Artsimovich with targets on the top of their list were the physics facilities in Berlin and its environs.